Blog

 Gas tankless water heaters burn propane or natural gas to heat water.
 Gas-fueled water heaters come in condensing and non-condensing options.

-Condensing gas water heaters have a secondary heat exchanger that uses heat from the exhaust to warm the water before it reaches the main heat exchanger.
-This eliminates the need for a stainless steel exhaust system.
+- Condensing: Condensing gas water heaters have a secondary heat exchanger that uses heat from the exhaust to preheat the incoming water.
+Because the exhaust is cooler, these systems may have more flexible venting options than non-condensing models.

 Electric